You are Here: Home > FAQ's

 TOP

-11. If a woman during pregnancy suffers from frustration, failures or disappointments, what are the chances that such situation will make her more vulnerable to produce a baby with mental retardation ?
+11. If a woman during pregnancy suffers from frustration, failures or disappointments, what are the chances that such situation will make her more vulnerable to produce a baby with intellectual disability ?

-Failures, frustrations and disappointments directly are not linked with producing a baby with mental retardation.
+Failures, frustrations and disappointments directly are not linked with producing a baby with intellectual disability.
 However, these factors can affect indirectly.
 For exambpe a pregnant mother who remains sad may not eat properly which may then effect the growth of the baby.

 TOP

-12. If there were no problems during pregnancy is there still any chance that a baby will develop mental retardation at birth ?
+12. If there were no problems during pregnancy is there still any chance that a baby will develop intellectual disability at birth ?

 • Premature birth